Phoenix Self-Driving Car Accident Lawyer

 According to the Union of Concerned Scientists, there are six levels of autonomy:

-- Level 1: The car can control certain systems like cruise control and braking, but it can only control one system at a time.
+• Level 1: The car can control certain systems, such as cruise control and braking, but it can only control one system at a time.

-- Level 2: The car can handle at least two automatic functions at the same time, but it still needs a human driver to reach its destination safely.
+• Level 2: The car can handle at least two automatic functions simultaneously, but it still needs a human driver to reach its destination safely.

 Currently, few self-driving cars can fully drive themselves without human operators.
 Level 5 autonomy is the goal for most self-driving car manufacturers, though, and it is not clear that fully autonomous vehicles are safe.